The 5 Best Stock-Picking Services

 - Best for: Quantitative-based stock picks

-- Cost: $499/year ($449 for new members through this link)
+- Cost: $499/year (right now, $449 for new members through this link)

 Source: Alpha Picks Review

-Alpha Picks has returned 2.64x over the S&P. While the service is still pretty new, the returns are as good as I could have possibly expected.
+While the service is still pretty new, the returns are as good as I could have possibly expected.

-At the heart of the Alpha Picks service is its quantitative analysis, which is primarily driven by its Quant Ratings model.
-This model ranks stocks based on five factors: value, growth, profitability, EPS revisions, and momentum.
+At the heart of Alpha Picks is Cress's Quant Ratings model, which ranks stocks based on five factors: value, growth, profitability, EPS revisions, and momentum.
+After filtering stocks through its Quant model, the Alpha Picks' investment team makes the final buy/sell/hold decisions.

-You'll also get complete access to every previous recommendation along with an up-to-the-minute display of every stock's, and the entire portfolio's, performance.
+You'll also get complete access to every previous recommendation, along with an up-to-the-minute display of every stock's (and the entire portfolio's) performance.

 3. Best for disruptive tech: Motley Fool Rule Breakers